Home Reports UK Ecommerce Industry Report

 UK Ecommerce Industry Report

 Benchmark dashboard for UK ecommerce stores.
 Interactive charts on traffic, SEO, paid media, social, revenue and more.
 Updated monthly with data from 400,000+ stores.
+This report is built for marketing agencies serving UK brands.
+Use the data below to understand where the market is heading — and where your next client is hiding.

-Last updated on 19th February, 2026
+Last updated on 5th April, 2026

 Traffic Over Time